catacombing/packaging/README.md

 If you want to try Catacomb on a PinePhone or PinePhone Pro, you can download a prebuilt image from https://catacombing.org.

+## Catacomb Installation

+After setting up the Catacomb repository, you can install `catacomb-meta` to install all Catacomb packages, or pick the ones you would like installed.
+The meta package will enable the `tinydm` service using the `catacomb.desktop` session, to automatically login and start Catacomb after boot.